Achieving Positive Covert Capacity over MIMO AWGN Channels: Introduction

 In covert communication, the problem of detection of Alice by Willie is posed as a stochastic signal detection problem.
 In the AWGN channel scenario, with the assumption that the codebook is kept secret from Willie, the optimal test that minimizes the probability of detection error is the likelihood ratio test \cite[Theorem 13.1.1]{lehmann2006testing}, which reduces to energy detection.
-That is, with a secret codebook, the LPD constraint is an energy-undetectability constraint.
+That is, with a {\it secret codebook}, the LPD constraint is an energy-undetectability constraint.
 One may think that communication with the energy-undetectability constraint automatically implies communication with IS.
-Interestingly, however, an illegitimate receiver can decode the received signal even if the existence of communication may not be energy detected.
+Interestingly, however, an illegitimate receiver can decode the received message even if the existence of communication may not be energy detected.

 More recently, MIMO wireless communication is proposed to improve wireless security as well as to offer diversity and multiplexing gains.
 Accordingly, extensive work on communication with IS established the secrecy capacity of MIMO wiretap channels \cite{MMSE_approach,Khisti_MIMO,Hassibi_secrecy_capacity}.
-Further, the massive MIMO antenna array achieves high gain and directivity that offer LPD and high confidentiality against eavesdropping attacks \cite{Ozan}.
+Further, the massive MIMO antenna array achieves high gain and directivity that offers LPD and high confidentiality against eavesdropping attacks \cite{Ozan,MIMO_against_eavesdropping}.
 However, MIMO channels have not been thoroughly understood in the setting of covert communication.
-Especially in the massive MIMO limit, it was unclear whether the square root law still holds, as the number of antennas is scaled up with the blocklength.
+Especially in the massive MIMO limit, it is unclear whether the square-root law still holds, as the number of transmit antennas is scaled up with the blocklength.